perladvent/perldotcom/content/article/real-world-perl-measuring-working-set-size.md

 Welcome to Real World Perl, a new series that aims to showcase uses of Perl out there "in the wild".
 Each article will highlight something fun or interesting that somebody is doing with Perl.
 Got a suggestion for a Real World Perl example? [email me](mailto:perl-com-editor@perl.org).

 Today's example comes from Brendan Gregg, whose new blog [post](http://www.brendangregg.com/blog/2018-01-17/measure-working-set-size.html) explains how to measure how much memory an application needs to keep working in Linux (the "Working Set Size").
+An increased Working Set Size is one reason the Linux [KPTI](https://fedoramagazine.org/kpti-new-kernel-feature-mitigate-meltdown/) fix for [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)) reduces application performance.

 One tool Brendan developed to measure this was [wss.pl](https://github.com/brendangregg/wss/blob/master/wss.pl), a Perl script which accepts PID and duration seconds arguments to measure that process' Working Set Size.
-For example to measure my browser's working set size for 60 seconds, I enter the browser PID and 60:
+For example to measure my browser for 60 seconds, I enter the browser PID and 60:

     $ ./wss.pl 3479 60
     Watching PID 3479 page references during 60 seconds...